 The main road leads up the fort, and is lined with shops and tavernas, each with the most amazing view.
 The town looks just like Portofino, Italy, seen on so many postcards.
 We had a lovely dinner at Avra, which gets at least five stars.
 There is enough to do in Parga for several days at least, including grocery shopping.
 The water taxi carried jugs of diesel and water and the quality and flavor of the local vegetables was quite impressive.

-By way of general advice before a Corfu charter vacation, you need to be prepared for smiling people, beautiful scenery and excellent food.
+By way of general advice before a Corfu charter holiday, you need to be prepared for smiling people, beautiful scenery and excellent food.
 Prices were low and English was widely spoken.
 Mooring balls, lazy lines and marinas are uncommon, so you will need to Med Moor.
 Practice, including backing the boat and coordinating your crew with fenders and lines is key.
 Charterers must study the charts, as underwater hazards are not marked.
 Be respectful of the ferries, which follow a strict commercial schedule.
 And finally, be mindful of the weather forecast because strong winds can appear with little notice.

 Step Aboard Here